AgonConsole8/agon-docs/docs/vdp/VDU-Commands.md

 Plays a short beep sound on audio channel 0.
 If the audio channel is already in use, or has been disabled, then this command will have no effect.

-## `VDU 8`: Move cursor back one character
+## `VDU 8`: Move cursor back one character {#vdu-8}

+Moves the currently active cursor one character in the backwards direction, as defined by the current [cursor behaviour](#cursor-behaviour) settings.

-Moves the text cursor one character in the negative "X" direction.
-By default, when at the start of a line it will move to the end of the previous line (as defined by the current text viewport).
-If the cursor is also at the top of the screen then the viewport will scroll down.
-The cursor remains constrained to the current text viewport.
+By default, when the text cursor is active it will move one character to the left and, if the cursor was at the start of a line, moves to the end of the previous line (as defined by the current [text viewport](#text-viewport)).
+If the cursor is at the top of the screen then the viewport will scroll downwards.

-When in `VDU 5` mode and the graphics cursor is active, the viewport will not scroll.
-The cursor is just moved left by one character width.
+When the graphics cursor is active the cursor will move in a similar manner, but be constrained by the current graphics viewport and the viewport will not scroll.

-Further behaviour of the cursor can be controlled using the `VDU 23,16` command.

-It should be noted that as of Console8 VDP 2.5.0, the cursor system does not support adjusting the direction of the cursor's X axis, so this command will move the cursor to the left.
-This is likely to change in the future.

 ## `VDU 9`: Move cursor forward one character

-Moves the text cursor one character in the positive "X" direction.
-By default, when at the end of a line it will move to the start of the next line (as defined by the current text viewport).
-If the cursor is also at the bottom of the screen then the viewport will scroll up.
+Moves the currently active cursor one character in the forwards direction, as defined by the current [cursor behaviour](#cursor-behaviour) settings.

-Essentially this is the opposite of `VDU 8`.
+Essentially this is the opposite of [`VDU 8`](#vdu-8), and similar behaviour applies.

-When in `VDU 5` mode and the graphics cursor is active, the viewport will not scroll.

-## `VDU 10`: Move cursor down one line
+## `VDU 10`: Move cursor down one line {#vdu-10}

+Moves the currently active cursor down one character line, as defined by the current [cursor behaviour](#cursor-behaviour) settings.

-Moves the text cursor one line in the positive "Y" direction.
-By default, when at the bottom of the screen the viewport will scroll upwards.
+By default when the text cursor is active the cursor will move one line downwards, and the viewport will scroll upwards if the cursor is at the bottom of the screen.

-When in `VDU 5` mode and the graphics cursor is active, the viewport will not scroll, and the cursor is just moved down by one character height.
+When the graphics cursor is active, the viewport will not scroll.

 ## `VDU 11`: Move cursor up one line

-Moves the text cursor one line in the negative "Y" direction.
-By default, when at the top of the screen the viewport will scroll downwards.
+Moves the currently active cursor up one character line, as defined by the current [cursor behaviour](#cursor-behaviour) settings.

-Essentially this is the opposite of `VDU 10`.
+This command is essentially the opposite of [`VDU 10`](#vdu-10) and similar behaviour applies.

-When in `VDU 5` mode and the graphics cursor is active, the viewport will not scroll.

-## `VDU 12`: Clear text area (`CLS`)
+## `VDU 12`: Clear text area (`CLS`) {#cls}

-Clears the current text viewport to the current text background colour, and moves the text cursor to the "home" position of the viewport (usually the top left).
+Clears the current [text viewport](#text-viewport) to the current text background colour, and moves the text cursor to the ["home"](#vdu-30-home-cursor) position of the viewport (usually the top left).

 This is identical to the BASIC `CLS` keyword.

 ## `VDU 13`: Carriage return

-Moves the text cursor to the start (or column 0) of the current line.
+Moves the text cursor to the start (or column 0) of the current line, as defined by the current [cursor behaviour](#cursor-behaviour) settings.

 ## `VDU 14`: Paged mode On *